XCFDs are complex instruments. They are high-risk investments with a potential to lose money quickly.

 Détail

-€1 fixed commission per trade; 0.25% FX fee on non-EUR trades; no inactivity/custody fees
+€1 fixed commission per trade; 0.25% FX fee for non-EUR trades; no custodial/withdrawal fees

 Détail